 Why choose an Internship?

 Career progression is something that internships are designed to develop.
 Some interns are offered full-time employment after their internship, though this is not always the case.
-Internships also ease the transition between the lecture hall and the full-time workplace, allowing a candidate to experience office etiquette and know what is expected of them.
+Graduate internships also ease the transition between the lecture hall and the full-time workplace, allowing a candidate to experience office etiquette and know what is expected of them.

 Visit our Advice page for more information.